bikeshedder/deadpool/README.md

     collection of objects.
   - Enabled via the `unmanaged` feature in your `Cargo.toml`

-When using this crate without specifying any `features` both implementations are enabled by default.

 ## Features

 | Feature | Description | Extra dependencies | Default |